MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 This graph may depict cycles.
 The graph is linearized in an order which depends only on the graph itself.

-Although B-ON experts encourage implementors of this specification to explain the order of the ``<clinit>`` sequence to engineers in some useful way, this is not mandatory.
+Although BON experts encourage implementors of this specification to explain the order of the ``<clinit>`` sequence to engineers in some useful way, this is not mandatory.